-Ketosis Symptoms – The 7 Main Signs Of Ketosis
+The 7 Main Signs & Symptoms Of Ketosis

-Key-tow-sis is a metabolic state in which the body metabolizes fat instead of carbs to produce ketones, employed by our cell to provide energy to perform their normal function.
+Key-tow-sis is a metabolic state in which the body metabolizes fat instead of carbs to produce ketones, employed by our cells to provide energy to perform their normal function.

-Under normal conditions, your body uses carbs fuel its energy needs.
-But when you drastically cut on your carb intake, ketones are produced by the liver, and released into the bloodstream as a reaction to inadequate glucose in the body.
+Under normal conditions, your body uses carbs to sustain its energy needs.
+But when you drastically cut your carb intake, ketones are produced by the liver and released into the bloodstream as a reaction to inadequate glucose in the body.

-Technically, the state of ketosis is attained when blood ketone levels are around 0.5 mmol/ L. Here’s a 7-day keto eating plan.
+Technically, ketosis is attained when blood ketone levels are around 0.5 mmol/ L.

-The best way to get into ketosis—and fast as possible—is to eliminate all major carbohydrates sources in your diet, usually to less than 30 net grams of carbs per day.
+The best way to get into ketosis—and as fast as possible—is to eliminate all major carbohydrate sources in your diet, usually to less than 30 net grams of carbs per day.

-The more restrictive your carb intake is during the early stage, the sooner your body will enter ketosis.
-So it’s goodbye to bread, rice, pasta, peas, fruits, sugary drinks, chocolate and all of that.
+The more restrictive your carb intake is during the early stage, the sooner your body enters ketosis.
+So it’s goodbye to bread, rice, pasta, peas, fruits, sugary drinks, chocolate, etc.

-Instead, you’ll be eating plenty of healthy fats, moderate amounts of lean proteins, and some vegetables.
-Sure, this first step seems brutal, but it’s worth every a headache.
+Instead, you’ll eat plenty of healthy fats, moderate amounts of lean proteins, and some vegetables.
+This first step seems brutal, but it’s worth every headache.

 Here’s the full keto food diet list.

-Note: Keep in mind that 30 grams of carbs is the equivalent of 3 large carrots, one large banana, or two slices of white bread.
+Note: Remember that 30 grams of carbs is the equivalent of 3 large carrots, one large banana, or two slices of white bread.

 How Fast Can You Get Into Ketosis

-If you’ve been on the ketogenic diet for at least a couple of weeks and following the guidelines as strictly as possible, then, you should enter ketosis within three to four days—seven days max.
+If you’ve been on the low-carb, high-fat diet for at least a couple of weeks, then you should enter ketosis within three to four days—seven days max.

-In general, most people will be able to access a light nutritional ketosis—about 0.6 to 1.0 mmol/L within two to three days.
+Most people can generally access light nutritional ketosis—about 0.6 to 1.0 mmol/L within two to three days.
 It often takes more than two weeks to get into optimal and steady ketosis of 1.5 to 3.0 mmol/L.

 1. Reduced Insulin Levels